nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

 banner_section:
     enable: true
     title: "Terraform Collection"
     content: "A collection of [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module) specifically designed to deploy and manage an enterprise-ready, compliant and scalable AWS Foundation / Landing Zone.
-Our flexible, declarative, and modular approach offers many unique benefits to a platform engineering team and drastically reduces the time and effort required for implementation.<br><br>" image : "images/solutions/ntc-logo.png"
+              Our flexible, declarative, and modular approach offers many unique benefits to a platform engineering team and drastically reduces the time and effort required for the implementation process.<br><br>" image : "images/solutions/ntc-logo.png"
     button:
         enable: true